Before, During, and After the Storm

 - Have your foliage thinned so wind can flow freely through branches, decreasing the chance that trees/plants will be uprooted.

-- Place vegetation material from routine maintenance (up to 6 cubic yards - equivalent to 3 standard size refrigerators) at the curb on your regular scheduled collection day and follow the 6/50 rule (i.e., each piece cannot exceed 50 lbs in weight or 6 feet in length).
+- Place vegetation material from routine maintenance (maximum of one (1) 6 cubic yard pile - equivalent to 3 standard size refrigerators) at the curb on your regular scheduled collection day and follow the 6/6/50 rule (i.e., each piece cannot exceed 50 lbs in weight or 6 feet in length or 6" in diameter).

 - Containerize small pieces of vegetation such as pine needles, leaves, twigs, etc. in bags or cans that weigh less than 50 lbs when full and place at the curb on your scheduled day.